Jordan Cobb search stood down after third day

 Devon and Cornwall Police, the RNLI, MoD and coastguard were among 50 personnel conducting land and river searches on Thursday.

 A helicopter from RNAS Culdrose in Cornwall was also involved.

-Members of the public were urged to stay away from the shoreline during the search on Thursday, with police asking volunteers to use binoculars from the shore if they wanted to help.'Difficult time'
+Members of the public were urged to stay away from the shoreline during the search on Thursday, with police asking volunteers to use binoculars from the shore if they wanted to help.

 The force said people had been out on the river in boats and although they "understand their willingness to help, it is not a safe environment and could hamper the co-ordinated search".

 On Thursday, the area between the dockyard and citadel was searched, and, on the Cornish side, the focus was between Mount Edgcumbe and Millbrook, including the St John's and HMS Raleigh areas.

 Jordan was seen on CCTV jumping from the side of the chain-link ferry as it crossed the river.

 Police said it was believed he had been with a group of friends as the ferry was approaching Torpoint when he jumped.